 The cost of LDW (loss-damage waiver or comprehensive) and liability coverage obtained through the rental car company is reimbursable and included on most state contract rentals.
 If you rent a vehicle from a non-contract rental car vendor, insurance may or may not be included in the base rental rate.
 Inquire at the time of rental if the contract insurance coverage is included.
 If it is not, you must purchase the LDW and liability insurance.
-For domestic AND foreign travel, liability insurance supplement, personal accident insurance (PAI), safe trip insurance or personal effects insurance (PEI) are NOT allowable.
+Liability insurance supplement, personal accident insurance, safe trip insurance or personal effects insurance are NOT allowable.
 The vehicle should be rented in the traveler's name and therefore, personal automobile insurance policy(s) should be reviewed for adequate coverage as determined by the traveler.